 Investing time and education in language learning can alter the course of your life for the better.
-It may increase your job prospects or provide you with a higher sense of cultural understanding.
+It may increase your job prospects or give you a greater sense of cultural understanding.

 Before you dive into the specifics of learning a second language, there are some facts you may not know.
-Understanding the origins of language and how others learn to be bilingual can help students on the journey to becoming multilingual.
+Understanding the origins of language and how others learn to be bilingual can help students become multilingual.

 Why Is Human Speech Unique?